 Caffeine is no stranger to any list of stimulants, but does it size up to Adderall as a learning aid?
 While the use of Adderall seems to be growing by the semester, caffeine still remains the most commonly used psychoactive drug.

 Caffeine stimulates the metabolic and central nervous systems which cause wakefulness, alertness, and focus.
 This happens because coffee gets absorbed quickly and has an almost immediate stimulatory effect on neurotransmitters in the brain which results in boosting vigilance, energy, and concentration.
 It also blocks adenosine receptors in the brain which reduces fatigue.
-Plus, not only does caffeine improve energy and reduce fatigue, its stimulatory effects make it suitable for curing brain fog as well.
+Plus, not only does caffeine improve energy levels and reduce fatigue, its stimulatory effects make it suitable for curing brain fog as well.

 Of course, it comes with its downside of triggering irritability, restlessness, insomnia, and headaches, but these are still considered safer than side effects associated with Adderall use.